TNamdarian/seven-terraces/documentation/TESTING.md

       - if the user clicks on each property card "Delete" Button - open modal to confirm delete property.
 If the user clicks on the "Delete" button, the property is deleted, removed from the database and the user gets a confirmation.
 If the user clicks on the "Cancel" button the modal is closed.
       - if the user clicks on each property card "Edit" Button - go to the Edit property page
    - if *Registered user* clicks on the bookmark button, the property is added to their profile, the button changes to orange and a feedback message is given
-10. Add property Page
+10. Add Property Page
-   - if *Registered user* click on "Choose Category" and "Choose Topic" they can select a current category or topic.
    - if *Registered user* types in text in fields, validation is given if correct and feedback is given if incorrect.
    - if *Registered user* wants to select a date, a date picker opens with the current date and a date can be selected.
    - if *Registered user* click on the "Add property" button, a new property is added to the database and a success message is given to the user.
    - if *Registered user* click on cancel - go to properties Page
-11. Edit property Page
+11. Edit Property Page
    - view current details of property
-   - if click on "Choose Category" and "Choose Topic" they can select a current category or topic.
    - if type in text in fields, validation is given if correct and feedback is given if incorrect.
    - if want to select a date, a date picker opens with the current date and a date can be selected.
    - if click on the "Update property" button, the property is updated in the database and a success message is given to the user.